semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 ## Tooltip

-Tooltips show a variable's data for all datasets:
+Tooltips show a variable's data for all data sets:

 ![](static/tooltip-example-2.png)